leonardont/SurveyFormPage/README.md

-# "Cookie Cat" Survey Form
+# "Cookie Cat's" Survey Form
-A survey form in HTML and CSS for the freeCodeCamp course. <br>
+A simple survey form page in HTML and CSS, made for the freeCodeCamp course.<br>
-This webpage's theme is a little survey form to receive cat pictures in your email.
+This page's theme is a survey form to receive cat pictures in your email.